-Wildlife, ancient temples, shopping, food, and nightlife are what make Guwahati one of the best travel destinations in North East India.
-It is also called the ‘Gateway to North East’ as it opens doors to other beautiful places in Assam and neighboring states like Meghalaya.
-Guwahati is a place where tourists can find anything from great accommodation, commercial hubs, buzzing nightlife, international airport, local flavors, and a range of temples.
-So, be it religious tourists, wildlife lovers, party freaks, or culture enthusiasts, Guwahati Tourism has everything that will make their holiday memorable.
-When on a holiday to Guwahati, make a point to visit ISKCON Temple, Bhuvaneshwari Temple, Assam State Zoo, Kamakhya Temple, and other places of interest.
+Guwahati is one of the best travel destinations in Northeast India, as it has wildlife, ancient temples, shopping, food, and a vibrant nightlife.
+It is also called the ‘Gateway to the North East’ as it opens doors to other beautiful places in Assam and neighboring states like Meghalaya.
+Guwahati is famous for its hillocks and scenic beauty, which attract travelers.

+Be it religious tourists, wildlife lovers, party freaks, or culture enthusiasts, Guwahati Tourism has everything to make their holiday memorable.
+When on holiday in Guwahati, make a point to visit the places of interest.

-For more information on Guwahati Tourism, we have curated this comprehensive travel guide in the most exclusive manner to help you explore the city to the fullest.
+For more information about Guwahati tourism, we have curated this comprehensive travel guide to help you explore the city.

 - Kamakhya Temple

 - Assam State Museum

 - Umananda Temple

 - Nehru Park

 Things to do in Guwahati

 Guwahati is one of India's most rapidly growing cities.
 Boating on the river, cruise sailing, crazy shopping on fancy streets, and other activities are popular in Guwahati.
 If you still need to figure out what to do in Guwahati, here's a comprehensive list of activities to consider for your next trip to Guwahati.